xiedongmingming/unilm/unilm-v1/README.md

 pip install --user --editable .
 ```

-## Pre-trained Models
+## pre-trained models
-We release both base-size and large-size **cased** UniLM models pre-trained with **Wikipedia and BookCorpus** corpora.
-The models are trained by using the same model configuration and WordPiece vocabulary as BERT.
-The model parameters can be loaded as in the fine-tuning code.
+we release both base-size and large-size **cased** unilm models pre-trained with **wikipedia and bookcorpus** corpora. the models are trained by using the same model configuration and wordpiece vocabulary as bert. the model parameters can be loaded as in the fine-tuning code.

-The links to the pre-trained models:
+the links to the pre-trained models:
 - [unilm1-large-cased](https://unilm.blob.core.windows.net/ckpt/unilm1-large-cased.bin): 24-layer, 1024-hidden, 16-heads, 340M parameters
 - [unilm1-base-cased](https://unilm.blob.core.windows.net/ckpt/unilm1-base-cased.bin): 12-layer, 768-hidden, 12-heads, 110M parameters

-## Fine-tuning
+## fine-tuning
 We provide instructions on how to fine-tune UniLM as a sequence-to-sequence model to support various downstream natural language generation tasks as follows.
 It is recommended to use 2 or 4 v100-32G GPU cards to fine-tune the model.
 Gradient accumulation (`--gradient_accumulation_steps`) can be enabled if there is an OOM error.

 ### Abstractive Summarization - [Gigaword](https://github.com/harvardnlp/sent-summary) (10K)